marcgeurts/checker/docs/tasks/doctrine-orm.md

 *Default: []*

-This option specify to skip the mapping validation check.
+This option specify if will skip the mapping validation check.

 ### skip-sync

 *Default: []*

-This option specify to skip checking if the mapping is in sync with the database.
+This option specify if will skip checking if the mapping is in sync with the database.

+### quiet

+*Default: false*

+This option specify if will quiet mode.

+### verbose

+*Default: false*

+This option specify if will verbose mode.

+### ansi

+*Default: false*

+This option specify if will force ANSI.

+### no-ansi

+*Default: false*

+This option specify if will disable ANSI.

 ### finder